-Grants and cooperative agreements are not to be used as legal instruments for consultant services for the purpose of performing in-house organizational studies or other studies for internal government use unless allowed by statute.
+Federal financial assistance awards are not to be used as legal instruments for consultant services for the purpose of performing in-house organizational studies or other studies for internal government use unless allowed by statute.

 E. Coordination with DOC and Other Federal Agencies